Want to grow your email list by 1,000+ subscribers?

 First, you need to uncover the best newsletters in your niche.
 Here’s how:

-Then you need to find out who curates the top newsletters you’d like to be featured in.
+Then you need to find who curates the top newsletters you’d like to be featured in.
 A few ways to do this:

 Finally, shoot an email over to the curator of the newsletter.
 Here’s a template:

 P.S.
 Can’t find the right contact email address?
-There’s an epic tip for that coming up later ?
+There’s an epic tip for that coming up later?

 Subject: Tip for [newsletter name]